 Children under 5 years of age are at the greatest risk of choking.
 Young children are still learning how to chew/swallow properly, and they often swallow things whole.
 Nearly any food can cause choking in children.
+Foods that pose the highest risk for choking are foods that are round, rube-shaped, small, hard, thick and sticky, smooth, slippery, or easily molded to the airway.
 To ensure the safety of all of our students the following foods are prohibited in preschool for lunch and snack time.

-Gummy/Fruit Snacks Peanut/Nut/Seed butters Marshmallow fluff Marshmallows Hard candy/jelly beans Grapes Raisins Popcorn Nuts Raw veggies Dried fruits Large pieces of canned fruit Cheese Sticks Chunks of cheese Hot Dogs Chunks of meat
+Blackberries Cherries Melon Balls Pits or Seeds Dried Fruits Raspberries Gummy/Fruit Snacks Peanut/Nut/Seed butters Marshmallow fluff Marshmallows Hard candy/jelly beans Grapes Raisins Popcorn Nuts Nut Butters Popcorn Raw Veggies Large Pieces of aCanned Fruit Cheese Sticks Chunks of Cheese Hot Dogs Chunks of Meat Meat with Bones Fish with Bones Beef Jerky Sausages

 To reduce the risk of choking, it is essential to send in food that is the appropriate sizes, shapes, and textures for your child's developmental ability.
-If there is a history of swallowing or feeding difficulties, medical clearance from your child's pediatrician may be required.